elastic/logstash/qa/integration/README.md

 ### Set JAVA_HOME

-`JAVA_HOME` is a system variable that points to the location where the JDK is installed.
+`JAVA_HOME` is an environment variable that points to the location where the JDK is installed.

-If you need to test with another Java version, you can use the `BUILD_JAVA_HOME` setting in test scripts to specify a different version.
+If you need to test with a different Java version, you can use the `BUILD_JAVA_HOME` environment variable in test scripts to specify another version.

 ## Testing on Mac/Linux